-Linux Desktop Engineer
+Linux Desktop Engineer at DRW

 DRW is a technology-driven, diversified principal trading firm.
 We trade our own capital at our own risk, across a broad range of asset classes, instruments and strategies, in financial markets around the world.
 As the markets have evolved over the past 25 years, so has DRW – maximizing opportunities to include real estate, cryptoassets and venture capital.
 With nearly 900 employees at our Chicago headquarters and offices around the world, we work together to solve complex problems, challenge consensus and deliver meaningful results.
 It’s a place of high expectations, deep curiosity and thoughtful collaboration.